 During this trying time, we are dedicated to loving our neighbors and supporting those in need.
-Please check our Service Opportunities regularly for the most up-to-date information on ways that you can serve.
+Please check back regularly for the most up-to-date information on ways that you can serve.
 Thank you!

 DUMC sponsors a Habitat for Humanity build each year, supported by funds from the Holiday Festival.
-We use a “blitz build” model with hundreds of volunteers working over over five weekdays and two Saturdays to build and dedicate a house to a needy family.
+We use a “blitz build” model with hundreds of volunteers working over five weekdays and two Saturdays to build and dedicate a house to a needy family.

 Each Sunday, Trinity Table serves a hot lunch meal to approximately 300 individuals in the Capitol Hill neighborhood.
 Dunwoody UMC hosts and serves twice a year.
 It takes about 30 people to physically serve and provide supplies prior to the event.
 Volunteers are needed to serve and provide materials for the event.

 DUMC supports Wellroot Family Services with babysitting, respite care and/or fostering a child.
 We hold regular information and orientation sessions.
 Please contact Rosemary Watts for more information or to schedule a session.

 Our church supports The Drake House and its Transitional Housing program for homeless families.
 This program helps homeless families move to a state of self-sufficiency and permanent housing while offering them managed support.
 Volunteers mentor families and help meet their emergency needs.